Scary Stories to Tell in the Dark (film): Plot

-On Halloween 1968, in the Pennsylvania town of Mill Valley, three teenagers, Stella, Auggie, and Chuck, prank bully Tommy Milner.
-When Tommy and his gang chase them in retaliation, the three take refuge in the car of young drifter Ramón Morales.
-They conclude Halloween by visiting the supposedly haunted former home of the wealthy Bellows family, who owned the local paper mill.
-Inside, they find a book of horror stories written by Sarah Bellows, the Bellows' young daughter who was accused of witchcraft when the town's children mysteriously began to die; she allegedly committed suicide.
-Tommy locks the group inside along with Ruth, Chuck's sister.
-They escape, and Stella takes Sarah's book.
+On Halloween night in 1968, in the fictional Pennsylvania town of Mill Valley, teenagers Stella, Auggie and Chuck visit the supposedly haunted home of the Bellows family, accompanied by newcomer Ramón.
+Inside a secret room, they find a book of horror stories written by Sarah Bellows, the family's daughter.
+Ostracized for her albinism and accused of witchcraft when the town's children began to die mysteriously, she allegedly committed suicide in 1898.
+The local bully, Tommy, locks the group inside Sarah's room along with Ruth, Chuck's sister.
+After Tommy leaves, the lock is mysteriously opened, and Stella takes Sarah's storybook home.

-Back home, Stella discovers that a new story, entitled "Harold," has appeared on a page that was blank moments before.
-In a nearby cornfield, an inebriated Tommy is stalked by the titular Harold, his family's scarecrow, after it comes to life.
-He notices that Harold continuously moves towards his location.
-Harold starts walking towards him; Tommy bolts.
-But when he runs smack into Harold, the creature stabs him with a pitchfork, causing Tommy to vomit hay and undergo a violent transformation.
-Tommy is reported missing; Stella and Ramón find Harold dressed in Tommy's clothes.
-Stella is convinced that Tommy has been turned into a scarecrow.
+Back home, Stella finds a new story called "Harold," written in blood, on previously blank pages.
+In a nearby cornfield, an inebriated Tommy is stalked by the titular Harold—his family's scarecrow.
+Harold stabs Tommy in the back with a pitchfork, causing him to vomit hay and undergo a violent transformation.
+The next day, Tommy is reported missing.
+Stella and Ramon find Harold dressed in Tommy's clothes.

-A new story titled "The Big Toe" appears; the protagonist, Auggie, is kidnapped by a corpse searching for its missing toe, which is inside a stew that Auggie unwittingly eats.
+Stella and Ramón watch in shock as a story titled "The Big Toe" writes itself in the storybook.
+Auggie, the protagonist of the story, unknowingly eats stew containing the big toe of a corpse.
 Auggie is then dragged under his bed by the corpse and disappears.
+Alarmed, the remaining friends try fruitlessly to destroy the book.
+Researching the Bellows, they learn that the live-in maid Sylvia Baptiste was fired after teaching Sarah witchcraft, and the rest of the family all disappeared after Sarah's suicide.
+However, all their names can be found in the stories, suggesting the book—or Sarah—killed them.

-After the remaining friends vainly attempt to destroy the book, they research Sarah's life.
-A new story, "The Red Spot", is written.
-Ruth is sitting in the backstage room, getting her makeup ready for the play, starts poking at a swollen spider bite on her cheek, which explodes and releases hundreds of tiny spiders.
-Ruth is rescued but is traumatized, and the play is cancelled.
+Another new story called "The Red Spot" appears with Ruth as the protagonist.
+Ruth is getting her makeup ready for the play, and starts poking at a swollen spider bite on her cheek.
+The bite explodes into hundreds of tiny spiders.
+Ruth is rescued but is traumatized and institutionalized.